 Learning more about these bulldog illnesses can help you to take the best care of your bulldog now and the future, as well.

 One of the most common health issues for bulldogs is called brachycephalic airway syndrome.
 This basically means their nose is smooshed and their breathing passages are often flattened.
 This can cause them to have a tough time eating, be intolerant of exercise, get extremely uncomfortable, or have difficulty breathing.

 If your bulldog becomes obese, this condition can be made even worse.

 Temperature Regulation Issues

-Unfortunately, Bulldogs are also prone to have skin issues.
+Unfortunately, Bulldogs are also prone to have skin issues and allergies.
 Many bulldogs will get eczema.
 This is when their skin is dried out and itchy.
 They may develop a rash from this.
 Bug bites, stress, and allergies can cause eczema in bulldogs.
 Your bulldog may also get a bacterial infection, hot spots, or interdigital cysts.

 Joint and Bone Disease

 Due to a bulldog’s build, they may be prone to certain joint and bone diseases.
 Your bulldog might experience canine hip dysplasia, joint or ligament injuries, or arthritis.
 If you notice that your bulldog isn’t seeming interested in activities they usually enjoy and they have a difficult time moving around, they may be suffering from a joint or bone disease.

 Many bulldogs will experience eye issues in their elderly years.
 Cherry eye is one of the eye issues your bulldog might have.
 If you notice a big red bump around your dog’s eye, they could have cherry eye.
 Dry eye and brachycephalic ocular disease are 2 other eye issues commonly found in bulldogs.